Transformation: Making Waves

 FREE COMMUNICATIONS, Platform Posters and ePosters

-A total of 426 abstracts were received for consideration for Free Communication (oral presentation), Platform Poster or ePoster presentation.
-Abstracts were assessed by nominated members of the Organising Committee and volunteer judges, against pre-defined assessment criteria.
-The authors were notified of their inclusion on the program or otherwise in December 2020.
+A total of 220 abstracts were received for consideration for Free Communication (oral presentation), Platform Poster and/or ePoster presentation.
+Abstracts were assessed by nominated members of the Organising Committee against pre-defined assessment criteria, with authors notified of their inclusion on the program or otherwise in mid-June.

-Awards were presented for the Best Diplomate Early Career Researcher Presentation, Best Early Career Researcher Presentation, Best Platform Poster and Best Free Communication Oral Presentation (Aldo Vacca Award).
+Awards were presented for the best Early Career Researcher Presentation, Best Free Communication Oral Presentation (Aldo Vacca Award) and best Platform Poster.
 Free Communication Oral Presentations and Platform Posters were assessed on criteria including significance to the discipline of obstetrics and gynaecology or perinatal medicine; research design and methodology; and clarity of presentation.
-Sponsored by Wiley, the awards were presented by Dr Vijay Roach, during the meeting closing session.
+The awards were presented by RANZCOG President Dr Ben Bopp, during the meeting closing session.

 Best Free Communication